 All non-empty responses for a valid domain name (qname) and record type (qtype) are identical and have a limit specified with responses-per-second (default 0 or no limit).
-All valid wildcard domain names are interpreted as the zone's origin name concatenated to the "" name.

 nodata-per-second

 Grammar: nodata-per-second <integer>;

 Limits the number of empty (NODATA) responses for a valid domain name.